rusudinu/FocusTimeKeeper/README.md

 Every user has a profile!
 On your profile page you can see data like: Items Owned, Achievements, The Maximum Focus Time, etc..
 Compete with your friends!

 📄 Friends
-You can find your friends in the app, with the help of their email adress.
+You can find your friends in the app, with the help of their email address.

 📄 Achievements
 The app has a lot of Achievements.
 The longer you can resist, the better the achievement will be!